 Senior Executive Advisor

 A hallmark of Zimmerman’s work at FEMA was her effort to support employees, particularly in encouraging and mentoring women in the field of emergency management.
 In early 2013, she designed and established FEMA’s quarterly Women’s Forum, helping employees learn more about distinguished women leaders from the public and private sectors.
 In 2014, she was inducted into the International Women in Homeland Security and Emergency Management Hall of Fame.

 Zimmerman was the HKNet Manager and Technical Recruiting Agent at Hall Kinon in Utah and Arizona prior to that, which followed a decade of varying positions with the State of Utah’s Division of Emergency Management.
 Positions held include Administration and Recovery Section Chief, Chemical Stockpile Emergency Preparedness Program (CSEPP) Section Chief, Liaison Coordination Section Manager, Emergency Preparedness Planner, and Public Assistance Officer.
 She began her emergency management career as a Public Assistance Officer and that has been her passion ever since.

 Zimmerman holds a bachelor’s degree from Brigham Young University.
-She is certified as an Executive Leader by the Naval Postgraduate School’s Center for Homeland Defense and Security, and is certified in the Professional Development Series at the Emergency Management Institute.
+She is a graduate of the Naval Postgraduate School’s Center for Homeland Defense and Security’s Executive Leader Program, and is certified in the Professional Development Series at the Emergency Management Institute.
 Zimmerman also attended the Leadership Development Program at Arizona Government University.
-Honors and awards received include:

-- 2014 International Women in Homeland Security & Emergency Management Hall of Fame Inductee
+- 2014: International Women in Homeland Security & Emergency Management – Hall of Fame Inductee

-- 2008 Arizona Division of Emergency Management – Outstanding Team Achievement, TOPOFF 4 Exercise
+- 2008: Arizona Division of Emergency Management – Outstanding Team Achievement, TOPOFF 4 Exercise

-- 2006 Arizona Office of the Governor – Volunteer Heroes: Katrina & Beyond
+- 2006: Arizona Office of the Governor – Volunteer Heroes: Katrina & Beyond

-- 1999 Arizona Emergency Services Association – Excellence in Emergency Management
+- 1999: Arizona Emergency Services Association – Excellence in Emergency Management

-- 1986 Utah Office of the Governor – Outstanding Service Award
+- 1986: Utah Office of the Governor – Outstanding Service Award